moby/mobywebsite/docs/index.md

 * [The Moby Project is announced at DockerCon 2017](https://blog.docker.com/2017/04/introducing-the-moby-project/)

 ## About Moby

-Moby is an open project created by Docker to advance the software containerization movement.
+Moby is an open framework created by Docker to assemble specialized container systems without reinventing the wheel.
 It provides a “lego set” of dozens of standard components and a framework for assembling them into custom platforms.

 ![Moby collaboration](/images/moby-collaboration.png "Moby collaboration")